BlackAsLight/DocScripts/README.md

 This script runs on the Nations page.

-- Adds a Load button, which displays the current military of said Nation as well as how long since they were active.
+- Adds a Load button, which displays:
+  - When they were last active.
+(In your timezone not the games)
+  - Their GDP.
+  - Their current Soldiers, Tanks, Planes, Ships, Missiles, and Nukes.
+  - and adds a Load More button which displays:
+    - Their Avg Commerce.
+    - Number of Cities Powered.
+    - and their average Infrastructure.

 Note: You need to provide your API Key, found at the bottom of the Accounts page, to the script.
 You'll find an Insert API Key botton at the bottom of the sidebar for you to insert it.
 You can easily remove it by making the prompt box blank and hitting the Okay or Submit button.